algorandfoundation/docs/docs/reference/cli/goal/account/list.md

 Show the list of Algorand accounts on this machine.
 Indicates whether the account is [offline] or [online], and if the account is the default account for goal.
-Also displays balances and asset information.
+Also displays account information with --info.